zolomohan/hashnode-blog/ckkf28poi063711s1dk1tdsn2.md

-## Image Labelling using Firebase ML in React Native
+## Image Labeling using Firebase ML in React Native

 Image labeling gives you insight into the content of images.
 In this tutorial, we will be building a Non-Expo React Native application to label the image provided using the machine learning kit from Firebase.